microsoft/ComplianceCxE/docs/dag/mamd.md

 ## Download Process & Documentation (Public Preview)

-Use the [GitHub](https://aka.ms/DLPMigrationAssistant) to download the tool and follow instructions for how to install, run and configure the tool.
+Use the [GitHub] to download the tool and follow instructions for how to install, run and configure the tool.
-The [documentation](https://aka.ms/DLPMigrationAssistantDocs) and the [blog](https://aka.ms/DLPMigrationAssistantBlog) is here.

 ## Provide Feedback & Report Bugs